neighbor-ryan/neighbor-ryan.github.io/ebikes.md

 ## Starter Packs <a id="starter-packs"></a>

 ### VanMoof X3 ($2k; $3k w/ gear) <a id="vanmoof-x3-pack"></a>
-The [VanMoof X3][X3] is the cheapest of my 3 ebikes, but is the best all-around / my go-to e-bike for trips around the city.
+The [VanMoof X3](#x3) is the cheapest of my 3 ebikes, but is the best all-around and my go-to e-bike for trips around greater NYC.

 It starts at $2k, but I added:
 - VanMoof's 3yr theft+maintenance plan ($590);